-Due to the current COVID-19 situation, the 2021 edition of this Training Course will now be offered ONLINE.
-To facilitate the transition to an online format, the course programme has been transformed into 4 sessions running from 10.00 am to 1.30 pm Central European Time (CET) on the 22nd-23rd and the 25th-26th of March 2021.
-Please note that the session on the 25th March will however, take place from 2.00 pm to 5.30 pm Central European Time (CET).
+Due to the ongoing COVID-19 situation, the 2021 edition of this Training Course will be offered ONLINE.
+To facilitate the transition to an online format, the course programme has been transformed into 5 modules running from 10.00 am to 1.30 pm Central European Time (CET) on the 13th-14th-15th and the 20th-21st of December.